-CMA counts those that make "a majority of their living within the country music industry," says Whiteside, as its members, including artists, artist managers, songwriters, radio professionals and agencies, as well as agents that handle artist and brand extensions.
+CMA counts those that make "a majority of their living within the country music industry," says Whiteside, as its members, including artists, artist managers,

 Through consumer-facing events, television specials and awards, educational opportunities and more, CMA furthers and bolsters its message.